dmc-2016/dmc/README.md

 Note: Github is based on the [Git](https://git-scm.com/) version control system, which is used completely through the command line (by typing text commands rather than clicking buttons on a graphic user interface).
 However, Github also provides a standalone [desktop client](https://desktop.github.com/) with a graphic user interface which can be easier to use for beginners.
 The client has most of the features you will need to complete the labs, so you should not have to use the command line interface, but feel free to learn, explore, and use it if you are comfortable with it.

-### Forking and Branching, Push and Pulling
+### Forking and branching, pushing and pulling

 To structure collaboration and keep track of document revisions, Github is based on a very specific [workflow](https://guides.github.com/introduction/flow/).
 Each project is contained within its own **repository**, which you can think of as a folder on your desktop.
-This repository exists on Github's servers, but you can also **clone** the repository to your desktop, where it will live inside a specified folder (usually called Git or Github within your `Documents` folder).
+This repository exists on Github's servers, but you can also **clone** the repository to your desktop, where it will live inside a specified folder (usually called `Git` or `Github` within your `Documents` folder).
 The Github software will then take care of syncing your local folder to the contents of the repository.

 Each repository can contain multiple **branches** or versions of the project.
 When you start a project, by default all of your changes will go on the *master* branch, which is the main version of your project.
 At any point you can start another branch, which will replicate all your files and allow you to make changes without affecting the master branch.
 In software development this is used to test out ideas or features in a safe way, while the `master` branch maintains the latest stable working version of the code.
-At any point you can merge the contents of a branch with the master, and the Github interface will help you to look through the changes and handle any conflicts.
+At any point you can merge the contents of a branch with the master, and the Github interface will help you look through the changes and handle any conflicts.

 When you make a change to a document locally, Github will not automatically save the changes to the repository.
 To update the project with your changes, you need to push a **commit** to the repository.
 The commit tracks every change made to every document since the last commit, and provides a clear revision history of the project.
 At any point, you can step through the commits to undo any changes that have been made.

 In addition to storing and tracking your own projects, Github provides several options for contributing to other people's projects.
 By default, all code on Github is open-source, meaning everyone can see the code freely.
 However, you cannot make changes or 'commit' to it without being granted permission by the repository's owners.
 Another way to contribute to a project is to **fork** the project, or create your own version of the repository under your own account.
 This fork will function just like the main repository, allowing you to make changes and push commits to it, but will exist separately.
-You are free to keep developing this fork on your own, and even spin it off as its own separate project.
+You are free to keep developing this fork on your own, and even spin it off as its own separate project (subject to its [license](https://opensource.org/licenses)).

 If at any point you want to contribute your changes to the main project, you can submit a **pull request**, which will alert the repository owners of any changes you have made, and give them the chance to either accept the pull request and merge in the code, or deny it and keep their code as it is.
 This fork/pull request workflow is quite common in [open-source software development](https://en.wikipedia.org/wiki/Open-source_software_development), where many people might be contributing to a project without a higher level organization structure.